 12. To turn noise cancellation on or off, click the NC button (the button changes to light green if NC is on).
-The Noise Canceller dialog box appears:

 - 13. Check the Enable Noise Canceller check box to turn on NC. - 14.
-Use any of the following methods to change the cancellation depth: - · Drag the slider - · Type a value in the text box - · Click the incrementer and decrementer arrows beside the text box to set the value
+Use any of the following methods to change the cancellation depth: - · Drag the slider - Type a value in the text box - Click the incrementer and decrementer arrows beside the text box to set the value